Recognizing When Home May No Longer Be Safe

 Health field professionals depend on identifying Activities of Daily Living (ADLs) or Instrumental Activities of Daily Living (IADL) with individuals.
 It is important for everyone to recognize and understand a basic listing of ADLs, as defined below:

-- Bathing: Elderly must be safe to bathe in showers or bathtubs.
+- Bathing: The Elderly must be safe to bathe in showers or bathtubs.
 All body parts should be easy to reach, washed appropriately, and effortlessly dried with a towel

 - Hygiene: Dental care, combing hair, using deodorant, and nail trimming need to be recognized and performed

 - Toileting: Incontinency products should be worn when needed.
-Toilet positioning, wiping and performing peri-care
+Toilet positioning, wiping, and performing peri-care

 - Dressing: Clothing should be worn correctly, laundered, and changed regularly